nestordemeure/breviarium/data/english.md

 ### Knowing Who is Someone's Friend

-Praise someone; if the other person remains silent, they will not be a friend.
+When you praise someone, if the other person remains silent in response, it indicates that they are not a true friend.
 You can also tell that they are not a friend if they divert the conversation elsewhere, speak halfheartedly or reluctantly, diminish the praise, claim the story is inconsistent, or attribute part of the praise to others.
-Moreover, if they are aware of a praiseworthy deed but fail to add anything to what you say that could enhance it, they are not a true friend.
+If they know about a praiseworthy deed but do not add anything to enhance your praise, they are not a true friend.

 Additionally, if they dismiss it as a chance occurrence, attribute it to God's extraordinary providence, claim that others have accomplished equal or greater feats, or suggest that it was achieved through the counsel of another, they are not a genuine friend.

-Forge letters in a friend's name to him, in which you ask for something to be entrusted - his disposition, favorable or otherwise, will be evident.
+Forge letters in a friend's name to him, in which you ask for something to be entrusted.
+Their response will reveal their true disposition towards the friend, whether favorable or not.

-Greet him in a friend's name, or say you heard ill of him, and see what he will add to these things.
+When greeting him, do so in the name of another friend, or mention that you heard someone speak ill of them.
+Observe their reaction and see what they add to the conversation.

 ### Gaining Esteem and Reputation